Date(s) - 2021-11-29 - 2021-12-01

 - Jupyter nootebook (recommended to run the code)

-Follow the instructions in the learning materials to setup you local machine for the training.
+Follow the instructions in the learning materials introductory page to setup you local machine for the training.

 You can follow along the course materials in the Bioimage ANalysis Desktop.
 Please note that for this solution you will need to register your email in the system and this will take some time: please do this some days in advance.
 Go to Login and then sign-in with Google (to sign in with your EMBL email).
 When your email will be confirmed, you will be able to Login and launch a Desktop from the homepage (you can leave the default options as is):